 \section{Fitting the power spectral densities}

-The measured raw power spectral density (PSD) is shown in \cref{fig:specfilter}(a) as the dark blue line.
-This example is at the low temperature end of our measurement regime, $135~\text{mK}$, where the contribution from other noise sources is significant.
-Contributions from 50 Hz interference, $1/f$ fluctuators and the 4 K HEMT amplifier are clearly visible in the PSD.
-To minimize the effects from these noise sources to the Lorentzian fit, we first disregard the data points in the grey shaded regions in \cref{fig:specfilter})(a).
+\Cref{fig:specfilter}(a) shows 5 examples of measured power spectral densities (PSDs) for the substrate resonator.
+Contributions from 50 Hz interference, $1/f$ fluctuators and the 4 K HEMT amplifier are clearly visible in the PSDs.
+To minimize the effects from these noise sources to the Lorentzian fit, we first disregard the data points in the gray shaded regions in \cref{fig:specfilter})(a).
 Second, we take the maximum value between $250~\text{kHz}$ and $500~\text{kHz}$ as the amplifier noise contribution and subtract that from the PSD.
-The value is shown by the grey dashed line.
+This value is shown by the grey dashed line.
 Third, we fit the function, $A/f^\gamma$, from $3~\text{Hz}$ to $100~\text{Hz}$ with $A$ and $\gamma$ as fit parameters.
-The fit is shown as the grey solid line, which is also subtracted from the PSD.
-The resulting PSD is shown in \cref{fig:specfilter}(b) as the dark blue line.
-We fit \cref{eq:Sfit} to this PSD, which results in the black dashed line and gives us $\tau$ and $s^2$ in \cref{fig:results}(c) and (d).
+The fit is shown as the gray solid line, which is also subtracted from the PSD.
+The resulting PSDs are shown in \cref{fig:specfilter}(b).
+We fit \cref{eq:Sfit} to these PSDs, which results in the gray dashed lines and gives us $\tau$ and $s^2$ in \cref{fig:results}(a) and (b).